apache/spark/CONTRIBUTING.md

 We've created the operators, hooks, macros and executors we needed, but we made sure that this part of Airflow is extensible.
-New operators, hooks and operators are very welcomed!
+New operators, hooks, macros and executors are very welcomed!

 ### Improve Documentation